⚕️ For informational purposes only. Not medical advice. Learn more

 ANA

-ANA is a screening test for autoimmune diseases.
-A positive ANA indicates the immune system is producing antibodies against the body's own cells.
-Found in Lupus (SLE), Sjögren's, and other autoimmune conditions.
+ANA (Antinuclear Antibodies) is a screening test for autoimmune diseases.
+A positive ANA result means the immune system is producing antibodies that attack the body's own cell nuclei.
+It is the first-line screening test for Systemic Lupus Erythematosus (SLE), Sjögren's syndrome, scleroderma, myositis, and mixed connective tissue disease.

 immunologyDetails